-The second study on concrete implementation steps for the Gas Target Model in the GRI SSE had its kick-off in June 2012.
+The second study on concrete implementation steps for the Gas Target Model in the GRI SSE (creation of a CEETR) had its kick-off in June 2012.
 Eustream, NET4GAS, CEGH and E-Control sponsor the study.
-At the last Madrid Forum of October 2012, high-level principles for the establishment of a CEE Trading Region were presented, and at the end of December the first part of the study containing these main design principles of a potential CEE Trading Region (CEETR) has been released and published in ACER website7.
+At the last Madrid Forum of October 2012, high-level principles for the establishment of a CEE Trading Region were presented, and at the end of December the results of the first phase of the study containing these main design principles of a potential CEE Trading Region (CEETR) were released and published in ACER website9.